naskarsourjya/icb_mpc/README.md

 # Week 20 (05/06/2025)

-1. remove dependence of cqr probability on per layer
+1. remove dependence of cqr probability on per layer.
+Done
-2. remove the dependence of the first point
+2. remove the dependence of the first point.
+Done
-3. do scaling for y as well
+3. do scaling for y as well.
+Train with scaled values then unscale.
 4. implement robust mpc with LQR gain (linearize around state)
 5. fix issue with Klatt Engell CSTR example